 Resting Heart Rate (RHR) is the number of times your heart beats per minute when you're at rest.
-It's a good gauge for your sleep quality, recovery, and overall health.
+It can be used as a gauge for your sleep quality, recovery, and overall health.
 Normal RHR in adults can range anywhere from 40-100 BPM.

-Oura interprets a RHR slightly below your average as a sign of good readiness, whereas an exceptionally high or low RHR is a sign of an increased need for recovery.
-If your RHR reaches its lowest point during the first half of your night, it can be a sign you've recovered well from the day.
+Oura interprets an RHR below your average as a sign of good recovery and physical fitness, whereas an exceptionally high or low RHR is a sign of an increased need for recovery.
+If your RHR reaches its lowest point during the first half of your night, it can be a sign you've recovered well from that day.